 7. Exposure to chemically treated water, saunas, spas, seawater

 Stay away from that beach vacation for at least a month after getting inked, unless you want to develop a serious infection from the microbes, algae and other sources of contamination that thrives in the sea.
-Also, refrain from swimming as pools contain chemically treated water or chlorine water which can be very harmful for your tattoo and cause some painful reaction.
+Also, refrain from swimming as pools contain chemically treated water or chlorine water which can be very harmful to your tattoo and cause some painful reactions.
 Do not hit the spa at least for two to three weeks.

 8. Practicing highly dynamic activities and sports

 It’s better to stay away from the gym and other highly strenuous sports which cause excessive sweating for at least two to three weeks, till your tattoo completely heals.
 Working out with a new tattoo can be done, but you must be careful with your approach.
 Tattoos that are placed out of the way during an exercise or workout you’re undertaking will mean it’s less likely to become damaged, whereas if your tattoo is in a location relevant to what you’re doing, there is more of a chance of an incident occurring with your ink.
 Carrying out intense exercise too prematurely after getting a tattoo and not giving your body the time it needs to rest can cause delayed recovery times and lesser quality healing.

 After a few days of getting inked, the skin on your tattooed area will begin to peel, often leaving a few scabs on the surface, which is perfectly normal in the healing process.
 Do not pick the scabs!
 It’s a normal part of the healing process and it will just fall off by itself.
 After all, you don’t want to damage your tattoo, right?
 Doing so might also cause an infection.
 Always remember to clean your hands before touching the tattoo.

 10. Sporting tight clothing